AsheraCordova/Core/README.md

 systemStyle   		| Any style defined in system_style.xml can be referenced using this attribute and is only applied to android widget. swtStyle   		| References the style attribute passed to the constructor. e.g. Control(Composite parent, **int style**) swtResizeOptions 	| SWT image is resized to fit the view.
 SWT image can resized using GC or use awt BufferedImage.
 Resize options is simple css expression which provides control over on how to resize an image to get the desired quality.
 See section **Resizing Image**

+### ViewGroup
+Name                	| Description
+-------------       	| -------------
+childXml       		| XML from javascript can be set on the ViewGroup.
+The xml will be added as child of the viewgroup.

+### TextView
+Name                	| Description
+-------------       	| -------------
+html       		| When set to true, the text specified is parsed using html parser.
+See section **HTML support for TextView**. startOrStopMarquee	| When set to true, the marquee will start.
+When set to false, it will stop. swtTextStyle		| Textview in android is composite widget consisting of composite, drawables and a label. swtTextStyle references the style attribute passed to the constructor of the label being created. textFormat 		| Helps to format text.
+It uses String.format function. e.g. Rs %s.
+When text is set, the text is formatted using the textFormat attribute before being set.